 Due to their simplicity and generality, the limiting extreme value distributions H(x) have become very widespread in hydrology.
-The exact distributions $H_n(x)$ and $H'{\nu}(x)$ (equations (2) and (3)) are used rarely in studies of hydrological extremes, as their determination requires the parent distribution F(x) to be known.
-The determination of F(x) may be too complex and is
+The exact distributions $H_n(x)$ and $H'v(x)$ (equations (2) and (3)) are used rarely in studies of hydrological extremes, as their determination requires the parent distribution F(x) to be known.
+The determination of F(x) may be too complex and is not necessary as its truncated version G(x) is sufficient for the study of extremes.

 In particular, as mentioned in the introduction, the EV1 extreme value distribution has been by far the most popular model of extremes.
-In hydrological education is so prevailing that most textbooks contain the EV1 distribution only, omitting EV2.
-In hydrological engineering studies, especially those analysing rainfall maxima, the use of EV1 has become so common that its adoption is almost automatic, without any reasoning or comparing it with other possible models.
+In hydrological education it is so prevalent that most textbooks contain the EV1 distribution only, omitting EV2.
+In hydrological engineering studies, especially those analysing rainfall maxima, the use of EV1 has become so common that its adoption is almost automatic, without any reasoning or comparison with other possible models.
 There are several reasons for this: